 In addition to taking up a lot of the Database Administrator's time, security can also be compromised due to roles and privileges not being removed once they are no longer required.

-This is the first of a series of blogs that looks at how to centralise authentication and authorisation in PostgreSQL in a similar way to that which has become accepted practice in SQL Server.
+This is the first of a series of blogs that looks at how to centralise authentication and authorization in PostgreSQL in a similar way to that which has become accepted practice in SQL Server.

 - Have a single place where users are defined